-Danielle Brown, Development Director
+Danielle Brown, Development Director (she/her)

 I’ve spent my career working for Massachusetts nonprofits and was delighted to join the Northampton Survival Center in February 2022.
 Growing up in a low-income family, I know how vital places like the Center are in ensuring that folks can access necessary resources.
 I’m grateful to work at a place that prioritizes working with clients in an atmosphere of dignity and respect.